 - Restrict Tea/Coffee/Green Tea and other caffeinated drinks.
 Caffeine circulates in the system for at least 7.5 hours.
 Taking caffeinated drinks close to bedtime can mess your sleep schedule.

-- Make sure you create a sunset kind of environment post sunset with yellow dim lights so your body realises that it’s the time for you to relax, rest and sleep.
+- Make sure you create a sunset kind of environment post sunset with yellow dim lights so your body realizes that it’s the time for you to relax, rest and sleep.
 Same thing goes for the gadgets!
 Blue light from your devices block the sleep hormone production.
 If you have long screen hours, try using blue blocking glasses post sunset.

 - Make sure that your room temperature is around 19-20.
 Usually, our body temperature tends to fall when we sleep.
 This will help you in maintaining an ideal body temperature when you wake up.

 - Try to avoid exercising, watching exciting/horror movies which will keep your mind active for a long period of time.

 - If you think you sleep 4 hours per night, then sleep for 4 hours only